shufflrr/userguide/src/shufflrr.md

 ## 3. Publish

-Once your content is organized, it's time to publish to your full user group so that the whole company can use the curated material appropriately to inform, connect, and sell.
+Once your content is organized, it's time to publish to your users and or groups, so that everyone can use the library of curated slides to build custom presentations for their own purposes.

 Publishing has three steps: adding users to the system, adding users to groups, and giving groups permissions to folders.